omfgpwnftw/ProjectGeorgeMichael/README.md

 Next you need to create a folder where your project will be.
 I named my folder GeorgeMichael.
 Put both the server.py and CarelessWhisper.wav in that folder

+Edit server.py with the ip address of your pi and the location of the .wav file.
+I added comments so it should be easy.

 Follow link provided for installation and signup of ngrok (https://www.dexterindustries.com/howto/access-your-raspberry-pi-from-outside-your-home-or-local-network/)

 Install IFTTT from google on your phone.